kudkudak/Growing-Neural-Gas/README.md

 #Growing Neural Gas in R

 Easy to install and use package for GNG algorithm.

 Part of gmum.R project.
-See gmum research group page [here](http://gmum.ii.uj.edu.pl) .
+See gmum research group page [here](http://gmum.ii.uj.edu.pl).

-**Note**: Support for Windows is experimental, I am working on that.
-Current work on dev: better igraph integration, demo using word2vec and adding cosine similarity metric.

 ##General
 ------